KovaForge/deeds/README.md

 dotnet watch run
 ```

-The dev server defaults to `https://localhost:7142`.
+The dev server defaults to `https://localhost:7032` (and `http://localhost:5269`).
 The client expects the API at `http://localhost:7071/api/`; update `app/wwwroot/appsettings.json` if you change ports.
+CORS is enabled in the Functions host for the local Blazor ports.

 ## First-Time Use